DatabaseStratum/rst-stratum/docs/index.rst

 .. _`PyStratum pgSQL`: https://pystratum-pgsql.readthedocs.io
 .. _`PyStratum MSSQL`: https://pystratum-mssql.readthedocs.io

-In this documentation we explain the general idea and concept of the above Stratum projects.
+In this documentation we explain the general idea and concept that all above Stratum projects have in common.

 .. toctree::